 History

-Quillen College of Medicine at East Tennessee State University serves alongside the Gatton College of Pharmacy, college of nursing, college of clinical and rehabilitative health sciences and college of public health as the region’s premier health sciences center.
-In fact, only two universities in America can boast of the same mix of health care programs on the same campus.
+Quillen College of Medicine at East Tennessee State University serves alongside the Gatton College of Pharmacy, college of nursing, college of clinical and rehabilitative health sciences and college of public health as the region's premier health sciences center.
+In fact, only two universities in America can baost of the same mix of health care programs on the same campus.

 In just three decades, the college has developed into one of the nation’s leading schools for rural and primary care medicine, an honor consistently recognized by the U.S. News and World Report.

 Securing legislative approval of the college did not come without challenge, without controversy or without a fight.
-The battle to bring a medical school to East Tennessee is regarding by some as one of the most dramatic chapters in the history of Tennessee politics.
+The battle to bring a medical school to East Tennessee is regarded by some as one of the most dramatic chapters in the history of Tennessee politics.

 In 1968, Dr. D.P.
 Culp was appointed president of East Tennessee State University with the goal of establishing a medical school.
 Dr. Culp understood that the help of Congressman Jimmy Quillen would be vital if the dream for a medical school were to be realized.
 He, alongside many others were able to solicit and secure his support.
 Joining Congressman Quillen in the fight for a medical school at ETSU were: